 Boulder Medical Center continues to closely monitor COVID-19 updates from the Centers For Disease Control (CDC), Colorado Department of Public Health & Environment, and Boulder County Public Health.

 Boulder Medical Center performs multiple screenings of patients at the time of scheduling, on pre-visit calls, and upon arrival to the building.
 Staff members are also screened daily.
 If a patient is found to be untruthful to BMC providers or staff regarding their exposure, risk, or travel, they will be dismissed from the practice upon discovery.

 COVID Screening Questions for Patients

 If you are scheduled for an appointment at Boulder Medical Center, please Click Here to view our COVID Screening Questions before coming in for an appointment.
-You will be also reminded by BMC to review the screening questions as your appointment draws closer.
+You will also be reminded by BMC to review the screening questions as your appointment draws closer.

 Masking and Social Distancing